-(iii) The written part of Dissertation report shall account for 70% of marks and the vivavoce to be conducted by a duly constituted Board of Examiners for the remaining 30% of marks, as specified in the Scheme of Examinations.
+The written part of Dissertation report shall account for 250 of marks and the viva-voce will be conducted by a duly constituted Board of Examiners for the remaining 50 of marks.
+Dissertation report will be evaluated on the basis of below given criteria.